AAU Student Projects - visit Aalborg University's student projects portal

 Abstract

-This thesis investigates the European Union’s (EU) evolving approach to digital sovereignty as a component of its broader strategic autonomy agenda in the context of global digital governance.
-With rising concerns over external dependencies on the United States (US) and the People’s Republic of China (PRC), the EU has increasingly sought to position itself as a normative power, promoting values-based regulation and autonomy in the digital sphere.
-Drawing from constructivist epistemology, the study examines how the EU’s digital sovereignty narrative impacts member state (MS) alignment, considering the interplay of governance challenges, Europeanisation of identity, and technological capacity asymmetries.
-Through a comparative analysis of Germany, Hungary, and Sweden, three EU MSs with differing technological baselines and political identities, the study explores the extent of norm diffusion and regime compliance under strategic initiatives such as Gaia-X, the 5G Security Toolbox, and edge computing.
-Employing Normative Power Europe and regime theory as theoretical frameworks, it argues that the EU’s success in achieving a coherent digital sovereignty strategy depends on more than formal compliance; it requires the internalisation of shared norms and collective identity across its members.
-Findings reveal substantial variation in national implementation strategies, reflecting disparities in digital infrastructure, ideological commitment, and geopolitical alignments.
-While the EU seeks to transcend Westphalian models through a post-sovereign security regime, practical implementation is challenged by fragmented governance and uneven MS commitment.
-This thesis contributes to an understanding of the EU’s identity construction in digital governance and its viability as a global actor in a geopolitically-contested digital order.
+This thesis examines how the European Union is building digital sovereignty—the ability to set its own rules, protect data, and reduce dependence on others—as part of a broader push for strategic autonomy in global digital governance.
+Concerns about reliance on the United States and China motivate this agenda, and the EU seeks to act as a normative power by promoting values-based regulation.
+Using a constructivist perspective (which highlights the role of ideas and identities), the study analyzes how the EU’s digital sovereignty narrative shapes member state alignment.
+It considers governance challenges, the development of a European identity, and differences in technological capacity across countries.
+Through a comparison of Germany, Hungary, and Sweden, the thesis explores how norms spread and how states comply with EU-level frameworks under initiatives such as Gaia-X (data infrastructure), the 5G Security Toolbox (guidance for securing 5G networks), and edge computing (processing data closer to users and devices).
+Drawing on Normative Power Europe and regime theory, the study argues that success requires more than formal compliance.
+A coherent EU strategy depends on member states internalizing shared norms and a collective identity.
+Findings show substantial variation in national implementation, reflecting disparities in digital infrastructure, ideological commitment, and geopolitical alignments.
+While the EU aims to move beyond traditional nation-state models toward shared, post-sovereign security arrangements, implementation is hindered by fragmented governance and uneven commitment.
+The thesis contributes to understanding how the EU constructs its identity in digital governance and assesses its viability as a global actor in a contested digital order.